borntofrappe/utils/svg-images/README.md

   <img src="./icons.svg" alt="" width="600" height="100" />
   ```

-- show a portion of the graphic defined through a `<view>` element
+- show a portion of the graphic defined with a `<view>` element

   ```html
   <img src="./icons.svg#pie-chart" alt="" width="100" height="100" />
   ```

-  The view itself is predisposed in the `.svg` document
+  The view itself is predisposed in the document.

   ```html
   <view id="pie-chart" viewBox="400 0 100 100" />